Find errors in their returned homework assignments.

 Electronic survey for student review requests

 The homework tonight asks students to submit 5 questions for review.
 Create an electronic survey for students to complete with 6 text fields, one for name, and 5 for questions they have about Ch.
-7 and Ch.
-10.1 content.
-Set a deadline by which time students must have submitted 5 questions from the chapters that they would like to see reviewed after completion of the Magpie lab.
-If students do not have questions, stipulate that they still have to submit something to receive credit, even if it is only questions they think other students may have.
+9 content.
+Set a deadline by which time students must have submitted 5 questions from Ch.9 If students do not have questions, stipulate that they still have to submit something to receive credit, even if it is only questions they think other students may have.

 Bell-work and attendance

 Students trade work, check, and submit

 Today we continue reinforcing concepts and applying the tools, procedures, and code that were introduced last week.
 Students will have the opportunity to correct any incorrect homework or classwork assignments.
 If students did not have time to finish the homework from yesterday, you may allow them time to work on that today.

 Return student homework packets, or have students place their returned homework in a pile on their desk.